Phil MeekinView Profile

 Although its primary motive is to save businesses rather than close them, an insolvency practitioner and the insolvency industry in general, doesn’t always have a positive public perception.

 Insolvency and the professionals occupied in the industry are often perceived as a less than desirable one to encounter, with those needing its services regarded as failures or unsuccessful.

-I think often professionals within our industry are given a bad reputation by non-regulated bodies claiming to be business advisers or turnaround specialists.
-They often have few, if any, formal qualifications and little technical knowledge of insolvency legislation.
+Professionals within the insolvency industry often get a bad reputation.
+A lot of this is down to non-regulated bodies claiming to be business advisors or turnaround specialists.
+These companies usually have few, if any, formal qualifications and little technical knowledge of insolvency legislation.

-An insolvency practitioner is guided by a code of ethics which include integrity and competence.
-So you should be confident when dealing with an IP that matters will be handled in a professional manner.
+An insolvency practitioner abides by a code of ethics which include integrity and competence.
+So, you should be confident when dealing with an IP that they will handle matters professionally.
 Remember, you can approach an Insolvency Practitioner directly for advice, and most will offer a free consultation at the very least.

 Although insolvency practitioners tend to receive a bad reputation, perceived as relishing in the closure of businesses, their primary goal is to help a company recover from its debts to avoid closure.

 Much of the insolvency industry’s negative stigma comes from companies claiming to offer advice and insolvency solutions, with little if any licensed experience.
 In actual fact, once qualified, IPs are monitored by regulatory bodies to ensure they maintain compliance.